-Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, a major health problem worldwide that is frequently diagnosed among long-term smokers.
-It is a disease in which the patient has airflow limitation due to bronchitis and emphysema.
-Patients with COPD often experience exacerbations, characterized by a worsening of the illness, resulting in a lower quality of life.
+Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, a major health problem worldwide that is frequently diagnosed amongst long-term smokers .
+It is a disease where the patient has airflow limitation due to bronchiolitis and emphysema .
+Patients with COPD often experience exacerbations, characterized by a worsening of the illness, resulting in a lower quality of life .

-Chronic inhalation therapy is prescribed depending on the stage of the disease and further fine-tuned based on individual needs and preferences.
-Several classes of pharmacological agents can be administered to offer symptom relief and minimize exacerbations.
-Various devices exist to administer these drugs, such as pressurized metered-dose inhalers (pMDI), breath-actuated metereddose inhalers, dry powder inhalers (DPI), soft mist inhalers, and nebulizers.
-As there are a variety of devices, and consequently a variety of distinct inhalation techniques, sufficient comprehension of their administration is crucial to assure treatment success.
-7-10 Inhalation errors may result in either the absence of drug administration or its improper delivery, potentially exacerbating symptomatic manifestations of the underlying disease.
-8,11,12 Moreover, a considerable proportion of individuals face challenges in adhering to inhalation therapy, whether the reasons are intentional or unintentional.
-Research shows that only 33.6% of patients with COPD are fully adherent to their inhalation therapy.
+Chronic inhalation therapy is prescribed depending on the stage of the disease, and further finetuned based on individual needs and preferences.
+Several classes of pharmacological agents can be administered to offer symptom relief and minimize exacerbations .
+Various devices exist to administer these drugs, such as pressurized metered dose inhalers (pMDI), breath-actuated metered dose inhalers, dry powder inhalers (DPI), soft mist inhalers (SMI), and nebulizers.
+As there are a variety of devices, and consequently a variety of distinct inhalation techniques, sufficient comprehension of their administration is crucial to assure treatment success 7-10.
+Inhalation errors may result in either the absence of drug administration or its improper delivery, potentially exacerbating symptomatic manifestations of the underlying disease .
+Moreover, a considerable proportion of individuals face challenges in adhering to inhalation therapy, whether the reasons are intentional or unintentional.
+Research shows that only 33.6% of patients with COPD are fully adherent to their inhalation therapy .

 Different studies have investigated the importance of a structured pharmaceutical care protocol.
-For example, in a community pharmacy setting, the Pharmaceutical care for patients with COPD (PHARMACOP) protocol induced improved adherence and inhalation technique.
+For example, in the community pharmacy setting the "Pharmaceutical care for patients with COPD (PHARMACOP)" protocol induced improved adherence and inhalation technique.
 Community pharmacists provided personalized instructions on correct inhaler use, offered direct feedback, and emphasized the importance of adherence.
-Additionally, follow-up and monitoring ensured patients remained consistent in their medication use.
+Additionally, follow-up and monitoring ensured patients remained consistent in their medication use .